shivan-s/shivan.xyz/content/posts/optom-then-web-dev-now/index.md

 ---
-author: Shivan Sivakumaran
 title: Optometrist then, Web Developer now
 date: 2023-02-26
 summary: Finally, change in career
-tags: ["life", "programming", "career"]
 draft: false
 cover:
   image: cover.jpg
   alt: A sheet of paper with a timeline
   caption: A Brief Timeline
-  hidden: false
 audio:
   src: audio.mp3
-  hidden: false
 ---

-Youngerself would view this with jealousy.
+Younger-self would view this with jealousy.

 My advice to my youngerself: patience and keep working hard.
 Good things will happen if you just keep going. _I promise you this_.